 sudo update-grub to make sure that the GRUB bootloader correctly identifies the partitions on your system, across all hard drives.
 This is an especially important step if you have another partition or hard drive with another operating system on it such as Windows.

 Hopefully with these two methods, you can quickly, easily, and efficiently move over your Linux installation to a new hard drive or system.
 Provided you follow the instructions correctly, it should work without fail.
 Those with questions or those needing help can comment on this article and I’ll try to assist them as best as I can.

 Have you moved a Linux installation before?
 Do you find these instructions to be easy?
+Have you checked out our ultimate guide to Linux yet?
 Let us know in the comments!